mental health

 Court of Protection

-Court of Protection site on the UK GOV.UK website.
+Court of Protection site on the GOV.UK website.
 The Court makes decisions in relation to financial, healthcare and welfare issues of adults who lack the mental capacity to make decisions for themselves.
 The site has Court rules and practice directions, a copy of the Mental Capacity Act 2005 (which created the Court) and a Code of Practice providing guidance on how the Act works.

 Office of the Public Guardian